-We recognise and respect each employee's right to freedom of association, including the right to belong or not to belong, to a Trade Union.
+We recognise and respect each employee's right to freedom of association, including the right to belong, or not to belong, to a Trade Union.
 We have recognition agreements in place with Trade Unions for the purposes of collective bargaining across our business.
+In January 2025, we updated our Contracts of Employment to advise new starters that they are able to join a Trade Union of their choice and at sites where there is a Collective Agreement in place, their line manager can provide the contact details of their local representative.